vanessayuenn/ngEurope-demo/README.md

 ## Building and Serving

 1. Build the application by running the `npm install` command.
-2. Serve the application by running the `npm start` command.
+2. Serve the application by running the `npm run dev` command.